-I have asked many people but, despite efforts, I still cannot find a date, century, or enemy as well as the details of the battle that was won near Etseri, by men with burning torches.
+I have asked many people but, despite my efforts, I still cannot find a date, century, or enemy as well as the details of the battle that was won near Etseri, by men with burning torches.
 This time, when I visited my best friend and neighbor in the village, i did learn some interesting details about the festival.

 The torches will always be made of straight birch boughs.
-One per male member and the largest for St. George.
+One per male family member and the largest for St. George.
 Why birch trees?
 Why birch?
 According to legend, Jesus Christ was fleeing from his persecutors and asked an evergreen tree in a forest to hide him under its branches.
 It refused and pushed the branches up to cover him, instead of lowering them.
 Another tree of unknown species did the same.
 The birch, the third tree he asked, obliged and threw its branches to hide him.
 Birches are revered as torches and other uses in honor of their protection.

 Each branch is cut, and while still green and very fresh, it is split at one end many times with an adze.
 This end is then spread out like a broom.
 The greenness of the splits ensures they won’t break off.
 To make the wood burn better, cedar chips (or, more recently, diesel) can be added to the cut.